Assessments

 Children should be seen and listened to and included throughout the assessment process.
 Their ways of communicating should be understood in the context of their family and community as well as their behaviour and developmental stage.
 It is important that the impact of what is happening to a child is clearly identified and that information is gathered, recorded and checked systematically, and discussed with the child and their parents/carers where appropriate.

-Assessments, service provision and decision making should regularly review the impact of the assessment process and the services provided on the child so that the best outcomes for the child can be achieved.
+Assessments should review the impact of the assessment process and the services provided to the child so that the best outcomes for the child can be achieved.
 Any services provided should be based on a clear analysis of the child's needs, and the changes that are required to improve the outcomes for the child.

-Children should be actively involved in all parts of the process based upon their age, developmental stage and identity.
-Direct work with the child and family should include observations of the interactions between the child and the parents/care givers.
+Children should be actively involved in all parts of the process based on their age, developmental stage and identity.
+Direct work with the child and family should usually include observations of the interactions between the child and the parents/caregivers.

 All agencies involved with the child, the parents and the wider family have a duty to collaborate and share information to safeguard and promote the welfare of the child.